 There are other places where you might find access to World of Warcraft blocked too.
 Some locations which offer Wi-Fi connections may block certain ports which World of Warcraft needs to use for security reasons.
 This means that it is not unusual for gameplay on public Wi-Fi in places like shops and hotels to be unavailable.
 Equally, some controlled networks may choose to restrict access to MMORPG’s such as World of Warcraft for other reasons.
 Places such as schools, university campuses and workplace networks will usually block access to all online games.
 But again, by connecting to a VPN, it is possible to circumvent these blocks and access World of Warcraft as usual.

 Using a VPN can also help to stabilise your internet connection.
 This can be a solution to a problem referred to in the game itself as ‘ping’ – that is a lag in speeds which impacts on the internet connection and therefore the gameplay.
 And last but by no means least, a VPN is also a valuable security tool for World of Warcraft players.
-It is not unheard of for angry or defeated players to try and hack into rivals, while professional hackers have also been known to target online gaming accounts for personal information and credit card details.
+It is not unheard of for angry or defeated players to try and hack into rivals or bombard them with DDoS attacks, while professional hackers have also been known to target online gaming accounts for personal information and credit card details.
 Again, by using a VPN you can be sure that all of this information is encrypted and therefore secure.

 A VPN may not be an essential tool for all World of Warcraft users right now, but there are enough potential reasons you might need one for it to be a sensible investment nonetheless.
 As well as the potential security risks that come with laying games like World of Warcraft, a VPN can also help tackle ‘ping’ issues as well as unlock access to the game on internal networks, public Wi-Fi, and in those countries around the world which choose to block access to World of Warcraft altogether.
 With a decent VPN setting you back only a few US$ a month, it is a sensible investment to make as it will ensure you never have to miss out on your World of Warcraft game-playing again.